 GIZ is implementing Technical Cooperation in this field as part of a close collaboration with KfW Development Bank in charge of Financial Cooperation.
 KfW is providing concessional loans of more than 1.4 billion Euros to strengthen the central and state transmission infrastructure for evacuating renewable energy.

 - Seven Renewable Energy Management Centres (REMCs) in renewable energy rich states, three regional REMCs and one REMC on the national level have been conceptualised as nodal institutions for addressing operational issues on RE grid integration and will be operational in 2019.

 - The 1st International Conference on Large-Scale Grid Integration of Renewable Energy in India, held from 6 to 8 September 2017 in New Delhi, was successfully concluded with more than 350 participants from 18 countries and a total of 113 oral and 33 poster presentations.
-The format will be conducted bi-annually as a discussion platform for sharing international experiences and best practices in RE grid integration.
+The format will be conducted once every two years on a discussion platform for sharing international experiences and best practices in RE grid integration.